Chapter 8. SQL-Invoked Routines

 }

-In a select statement, the function is used like built in aggregate functions:
+In a select statement, the function is used exactly like the built-in aggregate functions:

 SELECT geometric_mean(age) FROM FROM customer